JoeBocock/void-trader/README.md

 # 💸 void-trader 💸

-Void Trader is a custom oh-my-zsh plugin that displays the time left until the he arrives.
+Void Trader is a custom oh-my-zsh plugin that displays the time left until Warframe Void Trader arrives.

 Ever been hard at work coding the next big SPA and thought...